haskell/cabal/doc/getting-started.rst

 The ``executable`` section shows that this package's build output is an executable called ``myapp`` that we can run on the command line.
-The ``build-depends`` section contains a list of all internal and external dependencies.
+The ``build-depends`` section contains a list of package dependencies.

 ``app/Main.hs`` is where your executable's code lives: